SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Resources/Screen%20Images/ACC/Pit%20Strategy%201.JPG)     ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Resources/Screen%20Images/ACC/Compound%201.JPG)     ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Resources/Screen%20Images/ACC/Select%20Driver%202.jpg)

-The algorithm needs to lear the position of the pitstop app, otherwise it will search the whole screen every 10 seconds, while *Assetto Corsa Competizione* is running.
-Depending on your screen size and resolution this will consume quite some CPU cycles.
-Therefore I advice, to open the pitstop app once you are driving for at least 10 seconds.
-Simulator Controller will learn the position and will only search this screen area from now one and the CPU load will be 10 times less than before.
+This will initially take some time, but the algorithm learns the position of the pitstop app during the initial run.
+Depending on your screen size and resolution the initial search will consume quite some CPU cycles.
+Therefore I advice to open the pitstop app using one of the mode actions above once you are driving in a safe situation, to avoid lags later on.
+Simulator Controller will learn the position and will only search the much reduced screen area from now on and the CPU load will be 10 times less than before.

 ## Plugin *AC*